ENTER THE 2026 ASC

 1.4 Interstate entrants must ensure they are willing and able to travel to Sydney for the Competition Semi-Finals and Finals concerts at their own expense.

-1.5 All stages of the Competition will be filmed & photographed and entry indicates consent to have this material shared at the organisation’s discretion including on websites, newsletters, and social media.
+1.5 All stages of the Competition will be filmed & photographed, and entry indicates consent to have this material shared at the organisation’s discretion including on websites, newsletters, and social media.

 1.6 All entrants must be fully vaccinated and must adhere to any and all Covid-safety measures put in place by the organisers.